adiwg/mdBook/mdjson_schema_viewer/validator.md

 # Validator

 ##Purpose
 ADIwg mdJSON Validator is a tool to test a metadata file written in the ADIwg JSON standard for valid input.
 The validator tests for valid JSON format and conformance to the ADIwg JSON schema.
-The Validator is handy for testing your metadata file before running the Translator.
+The Validator can be a useful resource to run on a metadata file before attempting to run the Translator.

 ##Interface
 The simple interface allows for different means of providing ADIwg JSON for testing.